Mapsui/Mapsui/docfx/documentation/getting-started-ios.md

 ### Step 1

-Create new 'Single View App' in Visual Studio for Mac
+Create new 'Single View App' in Visual Studio

 ### Step 2